Fred Willard: Rise to prominence

 In 1977–78, Willard achieved wider fame as Barth Gimble's (Martin Mull) obtuse sidekick and announcer Jerry Hubbard on the Mary Hartman, Mary Hartman spinoffs, Fernwood 2 Night and America 2-Night, which parodied television talk shows of the day.
 He hosted Saturday Night Live in 1978 (with musical guests Devo).
 He was an original cast member of the popular NBC series Real People in 1979, then again from 1981 to 1983.
-He played Tom Osbourne in the 1987 Academy Award–winning short film Ray's Male Heterosexual Dance Hall.
-From 1987 to 1989 he starred as a bartender/straightman in Sid and Marty Krofft's D.C.
-Follies, and was host to the Krofft puppets portraying political figures of the time.
+His early guest-starring roles included The Bob Newhart Show, Laverne & Shirley, Mama's Family, Trapper John, M.D., and Fame.